Flaiers/server-setup/README.md

 1. Run shell script that creates and initially configures a Django project

-2. To raise project in production mode, you need to select a database, the example is PostgreSQL and MySQL.
+2. To raise project in production mode, you need to select a database, example is PostgreSQL and MySQL.
 Docker compose files is in repository.
-You need to move the content to the main file with instructions (`django.yml`) necessary to start and configure the services
+You need to move the content in `services` to main file with instructions (`django.yml`) necessary to start and configure the services

 3. 123